-Every consumer touchpoint has its own importance and the map helps you to evaluate their experience and make improvements at every step.
+Every consumer touch point, be it digital or traditional, has its own importance and the map helps you to evaluate their experience and make improvements at every step.

-- Improve customer retention: Having the right knowledge of the customer touchpoints help you to provide instant support, which improves their satisfaction.
+- Improve customer retention – Having the right knowledge of the consumer touchpoints help you to provide instant support, which improves their satisfaction.
 When customers are happy & satisfied the retention rate increases.

-- Cultivate brand loyalty: Wisely mapping of customer touchpoints can help to make a customer brand loyal.
+- Cultivate brand loyalty – Wisely mapping of client touch points can help to make a customer brand loyal.
 You can build relationships via online and offline platforms like social media, event sponsoring, etc.

 For building your brand, you need to think from the customer’s perspective.
 You have to understand and be concerned about them at every step of their journey.
 To get a better understanding of the customer journey mapping, you need to have a clear idea about the touchpoints your potential customers have before, during, and after purchase.

-Here are some ways you can incorporate customer experience touchpoints into your business under 3 main stages.
+Here is the list of some ways you can incorporate customer experience touch points into your business under 3 main stages.

 It is the very first stage when and how customers come to know about your brand?
-It could be through traditional or digital touchpoints in their journey.
-Let us discuss some common touchpoints that fall under the awareness stage.
+It could be through traditional or digital touch points in their journey.
+Let us discuss some common points of contact that fall under the awareness stage.